Great Forest Staff

 Director of Energy Services

-Sheila has 20 years of energy project management experience.
-In 2009-10 she helped secure over $2 Million in NYSERDA efficiency and renewable energy grants and incentives (partially funded by ARRA) for three large New York healthcare institutions.
-She worked previously as energy project manager for commercial real estate with Vornado Realty Trust, for the NYC Economic Development Corporation and for the Commonwealth of Massachusetts.
-In the late 1990's she helped secure NYPA Power for Jobs awards for six institutions, achieving to date over $55 million in cost savings.
-Sheila is a specialist in state and federal policy directives toward CHP and peak load curtailment, and in efficiency metrics and analytics.
+Sheila has over 20 years of efficiency project management, rate analysis and procurement experience.
+She has helped secure over $3.2 Million in NYSERDA/ARRA and Con Edison efficiency and renewable energy incentives for New York healthcare institutions and commercial properties.
+She worked previously as energy program manager for commercial real estate with Vornado Realty Trust, for the NYC Economic Development Corporation and for the Commonwealth of Massachusetts.
+In the late 1990's and again in 2012, she helped secure NYPA Economic Development Power awards for eight client institutions, achieving to date tens of millions in cost savings.
+Sheila is a specialist in policy directives toward CHP and peak load curtailment, and in efficiency metrics and analytics.
 Under her leadership, Great Forest began directing commercial properties' compliance under Local Laws 84 and 87 (benchmarking and energy audits) and participation in the Clean Heat program under PlaNYC.
 She has also consulted on successful USEPA Energy Star Partner of the Year applications and Industry Challenge campaigns.
 Sheila was elected to the Board of the New York Energy Consumers Council in 2011.
-She holds a Bachelor's degree from Tufts University and is a Certified Energy Auditor (CEA).
+She holds a Bachelor's degree from Tufts University and is a Certified Energy Auditor (CEA/AEE).

 V.P.
 Business Development

 As the V.P. of Business Development, David's main function is to manage client relations outside of the NYC region, focusing on Great Forest's Waste/Recycling Program Management Services in D.C., VA, MD, DE, FL and CA. David's team of consultants provide clients with recycling program design and implementation, competitive bidding for waste removal services, education and outreach assistance, and program monitoring and reporting.
 In addition to client relations, David oversees the Sales & Marketing department for Great Forest, as well as nationwide expansion efforts.
 David is a LEED Green Associate, and is accredited in ISO-14001 sustainability management systems implementation.